Skip to main content

 Dr Gemmia Burden was awarded the inaugural John Oxley Library Honorary Fellow for her project Private lives, public knowledge: Gendered collecting and intimacies of place in Queensland c.
 1842-1900.

-By focussing on Queensland as a case study, Gemmia uncovered exciting and intimate threads of knowledge production and histories of place that are largely hidden from Queensland’s history, while also highlighting how the Colony was connected across the Empire.
+By focusing on Queensland as a case study, Gemma uncovered exciting and intimate threads of knowledge production and histories of place that had largely been hidden from Queensland’s history.
+She also highlighted how the Colony was connected across the Empire, revealing the broader networks and exchanges that shaped Queensland’s development.

 Gemima Burden, 2019 John Oxley Library Honorary Fellow